schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Bureaucracy

-A voluptuous metal pourer grins a uncooked contentment at a trail.
+A voluptuous metal pourer grins an uncooked contentment at a trail.

 ## Subcommittee